 Across the country, states have begun to legalize recreational marijuana, and many of them have also decriminalized possession of small amounts of marijuana.
 Additionally, following Colorado and Washington's lead, about half the states have legalized the cultivation and use of medical marijuana.

-Maine joined the growing list of states allowing recreational marijuana when voters approved a ballot initiative in 2016, allowing for the possession of up to 2.4 ounces of usable marijuana and the home cultivation of up to six plants.
+Maine joined the growing list of states allowing the sale of recreational marijuana in 2020, several years after voters approved a 2016 ballot initiative to legalize the drug.
+The current version of the law allows for the possession of up to 2.4 ounces of usable marijuana and the home cultivation of up to three plants.